-Little did I know that can of worms I was opening when I hit play on that first novel.
+Little did I know the can of worms I was opening when I hit play on that first novel.

 Because, you see, these novels are highly, inexplicably, irresistibly addictive.
-To the point I’m penning this on September 8th, less than a month later, and I’ve already made it through the first 8 books, despite having to force myself to take a break from them for three weeks so my edits actually got done!
+To the point that when I originally penned this post on September 8th 2024, less than a month later, I’d already made it through the first eight books, despite having to force myself to take a break from them for three weeks so my edits actually got done!

 What Makes The Lady Eleanor Swift Mysteries So Confoundingly Addictive?